huandu/spritemapper/README.md

 Changes in this fork:

 1. Add a new option --reserve-border to reserve 1px transparent border among all sprites in a map.
-2. Width and height of output sprite map file are *always* POT (power of two) value.
+2. Width and height of output sprite map file are *always* POT (power of two) values.
-3. Change layout algorithm selection logic.
-If several layouters can generate same area size map file, new logic ensures the one generates smallest map width will be chosen.
+3. Optimize layouter selection logic.
+If several layouters can generate map file in same area size, new logic ensures the one generates the smallest map height will be chosen.
+It can prevent height of generated map file exceeds 1024 pixel in several cases.

 License
 =======